 3.1.
-Regulatory Own funds
+Composition of regulatory own funds

 The Company shall disclose information relating to their own funds according to Article 49(a) and (c) of IFR.
 The following information provides a full reconciliation of the Common Equity Tier 1 (CET1) and Additional Tier 1 (AT1) instruments and Tier 2 (T2) instruments issued by the Company.

-The composition of the Group's Own Funds which is cross-referenced to the corresponding rows in table EU IF CC2 is shown below:
+The Company's regulatory capital comprises fully of CET1 capital while it has not issued any AT1 or T2 capital.
+The composition of the Company's Own Funds which is cross-referenced to the corresponding rows in table EU IF CC2 is shown below:

-Table 7: IF CC1.01 - Composition of regulatory own funds as at 31 December 2023
+Table 6: IF CC1.01 - Composition of regulatory own funds as at 31 December 2024